 Range cookers – whether an AGA, Rayburn, or Everhot – can be costly to run if you’re not clued up on the many intricacies of these classic ovens.
 Modern range cookers run on electricity, but older models usually run on wood, gas, oil or even coal.
 If your range runs off a solid fuel source like wood, you’re probably used to ordering logs from a company like Firewood Farm, and you’re probably used to the unique way in which this allows you to cook food, heat your home and dry your clothes.

 If used correctly, range cookers have a range of functions which can help to save you money with other household tasks!

 Range cookers are – as a general rule – always on, ready to cook at a moment’s notice whenever called upon.
-Although these cookers are heat efficient, the biggest way you can run up a huge energy bill is by wasting this heat on unnecessary tasks, which is what several of these tips focus on.
+Although these cookers are heat efficient, the biggest way you can run up a huge energy bill is by wasting this heat on unnecessary tasks.
+With rising energy costs hitting most households it has never been more important to find new ways to save money.
+This is particularly the case if your home is powered by oil.
+With this in mind, you could potentially look for a more economical heating supply if you wish to on websites similar to romeosfuel.com.
+Nevertheless, it can be easier to sometimes change your current habits to adapt, which is what several of these tips focus on.

 Check out these top tips below and let us know if you think we’ve missed any!